Scorpion07/chatbotnew/README.md

-# ChatVerse AI - Multi-Model AI Chat Interface
+# TalkSphere AI - Multi-Model AI Chat Interface

 A beautiful, modern AI chatbot interface that allows you to interact with multiple AI models from a single, sleek platform.